- Zabargad - Rocky Island - St. Johns

-- After arrival in Hurghada or Marsa Alam, transfer to the boat to Port Ghalib, dinner and departure the next morning.
+- After arrival in Hurghada or Marsa Alam, transfer to the ship in Port Ghaleb, dinner and departure the next morning.

-- Already in the afternoon it goes to the reefs of Zabargad and Rocky Island, the most southern islands in the Egyptian Red Sea.
-Countless soft and hard corals await the divers here in the Deep South.
+- Already in the afternoon we head directly south to Zabargad and Rocky Island, the southernmost islands in the Egyptian Red Sea.
+Countless soft and hard corals await the divers here in the deep south.

 Shaab Marsa Alam